• Accreditation

 Introduction to Personal Outcome Measures®

-• Relationship between POM and Person-Centered Planning
+• Relationship between POM and person-centered planning

-• Implementation of POM within your organization
+• Next steps for implementation of the POM within your organization

 Training Details